jamespyon/jspr/README.md

 contributing to broader scientific understanding and exploration of Earth’s natural history.*

-This package has nothing to do this rocks.
+This package has nothing to do with rocks.
 This is a personal package containing useful custom functions used on a daily basis in the life of a unlikely human working with environmental data.